Skip to content

 To get started building your survey, add your question to the survey Header field.
 If desired, you can add an optional Body message that will appear under your survey question.

-Your Helper text will automatically update when you switch between Single-choice selection and Multiple-choice selection to let users know how many choices they can select.
+Select either Single-choice selection or Multiple-choice selection.
+The Helper text will automatically update when you switch between the two options to let users know how many choices they can select.

 Select Log attributes upon submission to collect attributes based on the user’s submission.
 You can use this option to create new segments and retargeting campaigns.
 For example, in a satisfaction survey, you could send a follow-up email to all users who were not happy.